-So you’ve decided to learn French?
+So, you’ve decided to learn French?
 Génial!

 French is a beautiful language, the language of romance and love.
 It might take you some time and effort to master it, but the benefits will be worth it!
 There are many good reasons to learn French.

 Learning French, or any other language for that matter, can be a very rewarding experience.
 However, it can also be a very time-consuming and frustrating process, depending on the way and means by which you are studying it.

-I’ve been learning French for three years now and will share with you 7 tips which have helped me in my learning experience.
+I’ve been learning French for three years now and I will share with you 7 tips which have helped me in my learning experience.

 This blogpost was originally published as a video, watch the original video here.

-The very first step in any language learning process is deciding that you will make the effort and put the time in to studying a new language.
+The very first step in any language learning process is deciding that you will make the effort and put the time in to study a new language.
 There’s no magic formula!
 Learning a new language takes time, dedication, hard work, and one can face some frustration sometimes.

 When you start something new, usually, the novelty of it keeps you interested.
 Even little progress that you make, helps keep you be motivated for studying further.